Birth Control Awareness: The Positive & Negative Effects of Hormonal Birth Control

 6. Possible Cancer Prevention

 Some studies show that certain type of birth control offers a bit of extra protection from uterine and ovarian cancers.
 But although that may be true for short term use, birth control definitely contributes to other types of cancer.
+So it's certainly not the best decision for cancer prevention

-Negative Benefits of Birth Control...
+Negative Side-Effects of Birth Control...

 1. Breast Changes